 The Grist is your desk top reference of terminology run through the corporate learning and development mill.

 Learning Management System aka LMS – Third party software and post-mortem data base.
 Would have you believe there is no separation between data and training.
 Value lies in its imitable style.
 The least educated can copy and paste to great effect.
 Created for school teachers co-opted by the software industry and sold to corporations.
 LMS is the answer to a question no one asked.
-A stone tool HR found as it transitioned from its administrative role to strategic position.
+A stone tool HR found as it transitioned from its administrative role to strategic planning.
 Data sets don’t spark insight about training or trainees.
 Based on analytics and statistics, not on emotions and relationships that drive training in schools or corporations.
-Reports outputs and outcomes, not the impacts of learning on the lives and minds of learners.
-The idea a date base can be the purveyor of knowledge is beyond archaic.
+The LMS reports outputs and outcomes, not the impacts of learning on the lives and minds of learners.
+The idea a data base can be the purveyor of knowledge is beyond archaic.
 It reeks of a one room school-house where everyone is sitting in rows and doing the exact same thing at the same time using rote learning.
-More stats doesn’t make you more trained anymore than a big wedding makes you more married.
+More data doesn’t make you more trained anymore than a big wedding makes you more married.

 Training Specialist – Can decipher a training system like an archeologist does a dig.
 Is a student of the education discipline and prefaces work by asking the question, “We are here to do what is best for the trainees”.
 Once you start from that point, it is now your job to prove why and what you are asking for is in the best interest of trainee.
 Can see around corners and is capable of proving a point like a lawyer.